 How Does Equated Monthly Installment (EMI) Work?

-The concept of EMI was introduced understanding that it might get challenging for an individual to repay huge amounts of funds taken to finance personal, housing, or educational dreams.
+The concept of EMI (full form is Equated Monthly Instalments) was introduced understanding that it might get challenging for an individual to repay huge amounts of funds taken to finance personal, housing, or educational dreams.
 To make the repayment easier, two major components- the principal amount and the interest amount were added to the monthly instalments.

 - The principal amount refers to the actual loan amount received by the borrower.
 (For example- if an education loan of INR 60 lakhs is availed, then 60 lakhs is the principal amount).